vschwaberow/rustgenhash/README.md

 | PBKDF2-SHA256 / PBKDF2-SHA512 | ⚠ Legacy | Acceptable with high iteration counts; prefer Argon2 or Scrypt when feasible. |
 | Bcrypt | ⚠ Legacy | 72-byte password truncation; preserved for POSIX compatibility. |
 | SHA-crypt (`sha512`) | ⚠ Legacy | Provided for Unix compatibility; migrate to memory-hard schemes. |

+HKDF derives keyed material from input keying material (IKM) supplied via stdin. `--salt` and `--info` expect hex strings; omitting `--salt` defaults to an empty salt and prints `info: default salt = empty string` on stderr.
+Use `--hash` to choose the underlying digest (SHA-2 or SHA-3 families) and `--len` to request the desired output length.

 Example: